JiaziCai/Reference-Monitor/README.md

 # Reference-Monitor
-This is the school project for the computer security to implement a defensive security system.
+This is a computer security class project to implement a defensive security system using Python and Repy V2 API.